-Use Facebook and Twitter to share information on the BLM methane rule with your followers and catch the attention of your senators by tagging them in your tweet.
+Use Facebook and Twitter to share information on the BLM methane rule with your followers and catch the attention of Secretary Zinke (@Secretary ZInke) or your Congress members by tagging them in your tweet.

 Click on the social media icons to tweet or post from your account.

-Stop pollution & keep the BLM methane rule on our public lands! http://bit.ly/2mnI6rR #RulesAtRisk #cutmethane
+Stop pollution & keep the BLM methane rule on our public lands, @SecretaryZinke! http://p2a.co/5azrZu9 #cutmethane

-With the oil industry’s blessing, Congress moves to repeal oil & gas reforms on public lands http://bit.ly/2mnI6rR #RulesAtRisk
+With the oil industry’s blessing, @SecretaryZinke moves to gut clean air protections on public lands http://p2a.co/5azrZu9

 Sample Facebook post

 ACT NOW!
-Congress wants to eliminate the BLM methane rule—making it easier for the oil and gas industry to pollute and waste on our public lands.
-Tell them NO WAY: http://bit.ly/2mnI6rR
+Secretary Zinke wants to gut clean air protections--making it easier for the oil and gas industry to pollute and waste on our public lands.
+Tell him NO WAY: http://p2a.co/5azrZu9

-Use our action alert to send a note to your senator to tell them not to roll back the BLM methane rule.
+Use our action alert to send a note to your senator to inform them about the importance of the clean air protections and the BLM methane rule.
 Remember that the most effective letters are those that have been personalized.
 Be sure to edit your note with information about why protecting this oil and gas reform matters to you.

-- Will Sen. __ commit to standing up for taxpayers and his/her constituents by voting no on the Bureau of Land Management Natural Gas Waste Rule Congressional Review Act resolution?
+- Will Sen. __ commit to standing up for taxpayers and his/her constituents by voting against any measures against the implementation of the Bureau of Land Management Natural Gas Waste Rule?